 Finally, get roasting with this super easy crispy oven-baked bacon Brussels sprout recipe.

 This healthy veggie recipe is packed with nutrients and so delicious.
 It will for sure become your kitchen staple and make the whole family happy!

 - 4-5 strips of bacon

 - 1-2 tbsp maple syrup (optional)

 - 1/4 tsp black pepper

 - Wash and dry brussels sprouts.
-Cut off the ends, and remove any yellow or dark leaves and cut in half
+Cut off the ends, and remove any yellow or dark leaves, and cut the Brussels sprouts in half.

-- In a mixing bowl, combine brussel sprouts with avocado oil, salt and pepper.
-Toss it well to ensure the brussels are seasoned thoroughly
+- In a large mixing bowl, combine Brussels sprouts with avocado oil, bacon, maple syrup (optional), salt, and pepper.
+Toss it well to ensure the Brussels are seasoned thoroughly.

-- Transfer to a serving dish and add the prepared crispy bacon pieces.
-Broil additional for 2-3 minutes (optional)
+- Transfer the Brussel sprouts to a serving dish and broil for additional for 2-3 minutes (optional).

 Disclosure: some of the links in this post are affiliate links.
 This does not result in any extra cost for you, but it does mean that I make a commission if you click through and make a purchase.